Lumi-supercomputer/LUMI-training-materials/docs/2day-next/09-Containers.md

     using a very old version of ROCm or a very new version compared to what is available on LUMI, may not always work as expected.

-*   The support for building containers on LUMI is currently very limited due to security concerns.
+*   The support for building containers on LUMI is currently limited due to security concerns.
 Any build process that requires elevated privileges, fakeroot or user namespaces will not work.